 A potential watershed zone of less robust anastomoses exists between T4 and T8, rendering these levels susceptible to transient perfusion abnormalities.
 However, aggregated case series show the distribution of spinal cord strokes does not corroborate this hypothesis, and some have suggested that relative hypovascularity of the mid-thoracic cord reflects metabolic parsimony due to relatively decreased oxygen demand at these levels relative to other cord regions.

-Mechanisms of Spinal Cord Ischemia:
+Mechanisms of Spinal Cord Ischemia

 Ischemia of the spinal cord may arise from local vascular injury or global hypoperfusion.
-In the case of acute aortic dissection, injury to the cord occurs due to decreased flow related to increased aortic impedance form the flap itself or via an extension of the flap resulting in occlusion of a critical intercostal feeder.
+In the case of acute aortic dissection, injury to the cord occurs due to decreased flow related to increased aortic impedance from the flap itself or via an extension of the flap resulting in occlusion of a critical intercostal feeder.
 A larger deficit may occur if the dissection involves the artery of Adamkiewicz, which supplies the levels of T10 to L1 in most patients.

 As with cerebral blood flow, spinal cord vasoregulation is dependent on pH and pCO2.
 Ischemia triggers an inflammatory response and NMDA-mediated neuronal excitotoxicity.
 Most cell death occurs at 48 hours following onset, predominately via controlled apoptosis.